andy23512/blog-zh-tw/source/_posts/tangent-s-unofficial-spec-comparison-note-of-charachorder-devices-master-forge-and-svalboard.md

 [^pointing_device]: The default pointing devices on each device are listed.
 You can remap the cursor movement keys on CC devices, Master Forge, and Svalboard.

 [^m4g_pointing_device]: Some tiers of Master Forge bundle don't include the Trackball Bolt-on.

+[^m4g_keys_per_switch]: Unlike CC1 and CC2, M4G doesn't have 3D press keys.
+When you do a 3D press on M4G, you hit all four keys on that switch.